-- Other companies in the Volt Group, who provide IT and system administration services and undertake leadership reporting.
+- Other companies in the VOLT Group, who provide IT and system administration and product support services and undertake leadership reporting.

 - Third party service providers (e.g. providing fraud prevention, IT and admin support services) acting as processors who process the data under our instructions.

 - Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.